 Herd size category, use of bedding amendment, air quality as assessed by researcher, glove use at milking, and clinical mastitis record keeping practices were offered to a multivariable model for newSCS.
 The final multivariable model included facility type (forced), bedding amendment use, air quality, glove use, and mastitis record keeping practices.
 Facility type was not associated with newSCS in the final model (Table 4).

 Variables that were associated at P <0.20 with chronSCS in univariate analysis included feeding additional supplemental selenium, use of a bedding amendment, clipping/flaming udder hair, and proportion of dirty udders.
-The final multivariable model included all four variables from univariate analysis, as well as facility type (forced).
+The final multivariable model included all four variables from univariate analysis, as well as facility type (forced). …present the model and coefficients for the factors…or at least name the four variables that were the best predictors ….
 Facility type was not found to be a significant predictor of the outcome chronSCS (Table 4).

 Bedding amendment use and mean hygiene were offered to a multivariable model for elevSCS.
 Facility type (forced), bedding amendment, and mean hygiene were retained in the final multivariable model.
 Facility type was not associated with elevSCS in the final model (Table 4).